 Hyperosmolar Hyperglycemic State (HHS)

-The hyperosmolar state will lead to frequent urination and dehydration, but there are no significant amount of ketones in the blood or urine.
+The hyperosmolar state will lead to frequent urination and dehydration, but there is no significant amount of ketones in the blood or urine.

 Diabetic Ketoacidosis (DKA)